soxueren/docker-busybox-gdal/3.1.2/README.md

-# gdal with java and python
+# gdal-3.1.2 with java and python